-The General Data Protection Regulation (GDPR) comes into effect in the UK on the 25th May this year, unifying the law on Data Protection across Europe.
+The General Data Protection Regulation (GDPR) came into effect in the UK on the 25th May 2018, unifying the law on Data Protection across Europe.

 GDPR is new legislation to replace the UK Data Protection Act.
 It adds huge legal responsibility for the safe use of personal data directly onto your shoulders, ensuring the safety of personal data is taken seriously.

 Pink Connect offer a GDPR Gap Analysis to aid organisations to gain a better understanding of their status to comply with the GDPR and help prioritise the steps needed to become compliant.
 Conducting the GDPR Gap Analysis will help organisations recognise how much time and resources are required, making the transition for compliance as seamless as possible.

 The GDPR Gap Analysis will cover various areas of the regulation, these include:

 - Issuing a Data Protection Officer is applicable

 The GPDR Gap Analysis goes into depth on what is required for each criterion, making it incredibly easy to understand.